tajawal/code-challenge/QA_NativeApps.md

 3- Navigate to flights-home page, and enter below criteria in flights search form to make flight search:
 - Origin - (from random array of origins - length 5) (Example: DXB, AUH, SHJ, JED, RUH)
 - Destination - (from random array of destinations - length 5) (Example: AMM, CAI, DEL, KHI, PAR)
 - Depart and Return Dates (randomly generated dates in future.
-Do not select date in current month)
+Do not select date in current month.
+Scroll down in calendar view and select future dates.)
 - Passengers (1Adult,2Children,1Infant)
 - Cabin Class (Economy)